 In many companies, it’s long been the CMO’s job to represent customer needs to the C-suite.
 But in a digital-first world, one executive is not enough.
-While the CMO may be the coordinating force for different business functions, we’ve seen from our clients that the entire C-suite must galvanise and align to transform the company from the top down.
+While the CMO may be the coordinating force for different business functions, we’ve seen from our clients that the entire C-suite must galvanize and align to transform the company from the top down.
 And, as an extension of the marketing team, agency partners are perfectly positioned to help the CMO unite corporate leadership and establish common goals.

-An example of this is how we worked with Volvo to improve its campaign measurement and expand its reliance on first-party data across the organisation.
+An example of this is how we worked with Volvo to improve its campaign measurement and expand its reliance on first-party data across the organization.
 By tapping into the past performance of Volvo’s marketing campaigns, brand lift studies, and attribution models, Acceleration helped the company create a custom marketing mix model that gave insight into the full customer journey, including the effectiveness of each digital touchpoint, like paid search, video ads, and social.
-Volvo then applied this information to better optimise its marketing spend.
+Volvo then applied this information to better optimize its marketing spend.
 Now, teams trust data and rely on it across the company, from marketing to finance to the CEO and his management team.